 Brown trout dominate the fishery, with some reaching trophy proportions.
 These wary fish require stealth and proper presentations.
 Early morning and evening provide best opportunities for surface action.

 The canyon setting creates unique challenges including limited casting room.
 Pack light tackle suitable for tight quarters.
-The hike out tests fitness levels, so plan accordingly.
+The hike out tests fitness levels, so plan accordingly and bring water.

 Southern Arizona Hidden Gems (3 Lakes)